 Procrastination can also be learned by copying the behavior of an undisciplined, indulgent parent.
 This type of parenting style (or lack thereof) can thwart the development of much needed time management and decision making skills.
-If a parent cannot regulate his or her emotions, identify needs, set priorities and take appropriate action, he/she cannot teach the child these skills.
+If a parent cannot regulate her emotions, identify needs, set priorities and take appropriate action, she cannot teach the child these skills.

 The good news is that it’s never too late to change your behavior and say goodbye to procrastination and any associated overeating.
 The following anti-procrastination strategies are a good first step:

 Strategy #1: Acknowledge that you are procrastinating.
 The first step in changing any deeply ingrained behavior pattern is awareness.
 STOP in the moment and just admit that you are stalling on taking care of more important tasks.